melancholyfleur/forever-challenge/README.md

 # Assumptions
  * Probably want to destroy all photos associated with an album if an album is destroyed
  * Not storing actual images, just URLs
+ * I'm assuming we don't need full api endpoints with an `/api` route, etc. Just writing out the controller actions and routes as though it's an app, but only renders JSON.